777-atom/atom/README.md

 #Author of channel 777-atom

 My name is Vladislav, my passion for programming has been around for a long time...
+My health has been shaken, but I am full of strength and energy to make discoveries for myself.

 I study Python, C++, C# and recently Git, GitHub.
 Still in process...